DataDog/documentation/content/en/agent/amazon_ecs/logs.md

 **Note**: Container metadata is not retrieved with custom log collection, therefore the Agent does not automatically assign container tags to logs.
 Use [custom tags][3] to create container tags.

-#### Using container label
+#### Container label

-With Agent version >= 7.25.0/6.25.0 it is possible to enable file tailing by using container label so the logs collected will get the tags of the container on which the label was set.
+With Agent v7.25.0+/6.25.0+, it is possible to enable file tailing by using a container label so the logs collected receive the tags of the container on which the label was set.
 See this [example][4] that details the exact label to use.

-**Note**: The file path are always relative to the Agent.
-So this require extra configuration for involved ECS tasks to share a directory between the container writing to the file and the Agent container.
-Please refere to the [AWS documentation][5] for additional details on volume management with ECS.
+**Note**: The file paths are always relative to the Agent.
+So, this requires extra configuration for involved ECS tasks to share a directory between the container writing to the file and the Agent container.
+Refer to the [AWS documentation][5] for additional details on volume management with ECS.

 ## Activate log integrations